RebotPtyLtd/rebot-app/LOCAL_DOCKER.md

 ## 📝 Notes

+- The Docker Compose file uses profiles: `sveltekit-dev` is under the `dev` profile (default), and `sveltekit-prod` is under the `prod` profile (must be explicitly enabled).
+By default, only dev services run.
+Use `--profile prod` to run the production service.
 - The application uses `adapter-node` for production builds in Docker
 - API calls are proxied through SvelteKit server routes to Wiremock
 - The environment variable `DOCKER_ENV=true` is set in the container